-- One system has a bandwidth of 100 Hz to 18 kHz (typical mini-monitor)
+- One speaker has a bandwidth of 100 Hz to 18 kHz (typical mini-monitor)

-- One system has a bandwidth of 50Hz to 18 kHz (more or less full range)
+- One speaker has a bandwidth of 50Hz to 18 kHz (more or less full range)

-Most audiophiles (correctly) approach their system tuning by first addressing the weaknesses before building on their strengths, but the question remains … what is my system’s biggest weakness?
+Most audiophiles (correctly) approach their system tuning by first addressing its weaknesses before building on its strengths, but the question remains … what is my system’s biggest weakness?

 Let’s look back at the mini-monitor example above.
 Is that treble response that’s annoying you a result of upper frequency distortion, or is it due to a deficient bass response?
 Perhaps it’s both.

 In the foundation building steps outlined below, we progressively extend your system’s bandwidth, and then fine tune the upper octaves.

 We’ve observed that tonal “improvement” is accomplished as follows:

 - Upper frequencies – interconnects (and to some extent, power and speaker cables)